Updated: 13 July 2020

 So, come tax time, all you need to do when doing your tax return is multiply $0.80 with the number of hours you worked from home, and file that under the category ‘Other work-related expenses’.
 Then you’ll get that amount back in your tax refund – it’s as easy as that.

-Claims for work-from-home expenses using this shortcut method can only be made between 1 March 2020 until 30 June this year.
-Any claims for remote work expenses before this date will have to be made the old way.
+Any claims for remote work expenses before 1 March will have to be made the old way.

 Here’s how to calculate your work-from-home claims